Children

 Credit card on file (a 2.4% processing fee applies)

-Please note: If payment has not been received by 12:00 PM on January 7, the credit card on file will be charged automatically (2.4% processing fee applies).
+Please note: If payment has not been received by 12:00 PM, the Monday before the Parent Orientation, the credit card on file will be charged automatically (2.4% processing fee applies).

 Frequent Asked Questions (FAQs):